pypeaday/eol-dr/checklist.md

 ### Domains

-- All of my domains are managed in CloudFlare right now
+- All of my domains are managed in Cloudflare right now.
+There is a link in dashy to cloudflare homepage.
+You only need to care about this if you're using `paynepride.com` for any email.
+For now, and for as long as you want, just keep the autorenewal going - it's like $10/year or something.
-- My domains renew through Namecheap automatically via a card in [privacy.com](https://privacy.com)
+- My domains renew through Namecheap automatically via a card in [privacy.com](https://privacy.com).

 ### Password Managers

 You know how to use this since we've incorporated it into our lives.

-Bitwarden is however still self-hosted, so you should sign up for the hosted service at www.bitwarden.com and migrate our data over there - there should be a simple way to export our vault to JSON and just upload it to Bitwarden proper.
-Jeremy can help with this
+Note: There's a chance there's some logins owned by my user and not the home organization, my bitwarden login information is in bitwarden so you can find it there and login as me to double check

 ### Subscriptions